 - First, on lanes 21&22, 1st-place I'm Gonna Belt Ya, Sucka! will share a couple of pitchers with 2nd-place Split Happens (hcp 136).
 The Belt is expected to maintain their current strength as they win the series; while Split Happens are forecast to raise their average even as they avoid getting swept.

-- Then, over on lanes 25&26, 5th-place Yo Mama (hcp 64) will challenge 6th-place Bora Bora.
+- Then, over on lanes 25&26, 5th-place Yo Mama (hcp 64) will test their mettle against 6th-place Bora Bora.
 Yo Mama will likely roll decently, but split the series with Bora Bora; while Bora Bora will probably raise their average while they keep the series tied.

 THIS WEEK'S MVB